 Business skill development will include communication skills, basic understanding of the accounting cycle and basic economics.
 Topics in Business Management practices will be introduced.
-Students will explore process and project management and its importance in managing resources, quality and information.
+Students will explore process and project management and its importance in managing resources, quality and information, 21st Century soft skills, ethics and accounting.
 Students will participate in the Future Business Leaders of America organization.
-Students will close the year with a Career Seminar to prepare for the Internship portion of Business Management II in the senior year.
-This course fulfills the financial literacy graduation requirement.
-Fee: \$15-\$25
+Students will close the year with a career seminar to prepare for the internship portion of Business Management II in their senior year.